 It needs said that in Arteta, Arsenal seem to have found the man to guide them back towards the top of English football.
 Already, during his brief tenure, Arsenal have been crowned FA Cup and Community Shield champions, and though they have made a stuttering start this campaign, the young, Spanish manager was hired with a view to the long term future.
 If he believes the squad is better off without their number 10, there is no reason to doubt him.

 It does not bode well however, that the singular Western, sporting superstar to openly and unapologetically criticise the Chinese Communist Party for their human rights abuses finds himself on the side-lines, less than a year after speaking out.

 We laud the ‘freedom of speech’ as a cornerstone of contemporary, democratic societies, yet it has never, and frankly could never, guarantee freedom from consequence.
-Few consequences are more destructive than those of the financial variety; and sports are entertainment, meaning the income of everybody who works in the industry – from athletes to executives to coaches and physios alike – is dictated by the money they are expected to generate.
-Given how much Western sports leagues now profit from global broadcast deals and sponsorships, if someone, even as influential and celebrated as Mesut Özil, offers their perspective on controversial, global issues, they inevitably jeopardise their employment.
+Few consequences are more destructive than those of the financial variety.
+Given how much Western sports leagues now profit from international broadcast deals and sponsorships, if someone, even as influential and celebrated as Mesut Özil, offers their perspective on controversial, global issues, they inevitably jeopardise their employment.